-You should send the application for short extension for submission of assessable work to your CUA at least one (1) working day before the assessment due date.
+Send the application for short extension for submission of assessable work to your CUA at least one (1) working day before the assessment due date.

-Short extensions may be granted for reasons such as:
+Short extensions may be granted for:

 - unavoidable work commitments